iEngage/java-sdk/docs/SocialApi.md

 <a name="getUserFollowing"></a>
 # **getUserFollowing**
-> VerveResponseUserList getUserFollowing(userId, loggedInUserId, accessToken, clientToken, fields)
+> VerveResponseUserList getUserFollowing(userId, requesterId, clientToken, fields, accessToken)

 Get list of users that are being followed